 Mountain Buggy Nano Duo

-The Mountain Buggy Nano Duo (buy on Amazon) is another great side by side stroller that’s perfect for travel.
-It weighs 20 lbs, meeting the American Airlines maximum weight for a gate check, and making it one of the lightest high-quality side by side strollers on the market.
+The Mountain Buggy Nano Duo (buy on Amazon) is another great double stroller for travel.
+It weighs 20 lbs, meeting the American Airlines maximum weight for a gate check.
+This makes it one of the lightest high-quality side-by-side strollers on the market.

 Learn more about the Nano Duo here.

 The Joovy ScooterX2 is an economy side-by-side stroller with the most storage space on the market.
 The canopy is bigger than any other stroller on the market, too.
 Each seat is independently adjustable and has its own in-seat mesh pocket and adjustable 5-point harness.
 The Joovy features an almost flat recline and includes 2 cup holders and zippered pockets for phones, wallets, snacks, etc.

 The Joovy ScooterX2 double stroller has a new stylish graphite grey frame and bigger wheels.
 The larger 7-inch front wheels and 9.5-inch rear wheels make it easier to maneuver than before.
 The width of the stroller is 30 inches, so there’s no need to fold it to get inside a door.
 The lightweight and narrow design allow the stroller to fit through any door.